Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Introduction

-From a methodological point of view, a forecast and quantification of the spatio-temporal uncertainty of high-resolution, high-frequency air pollution at urban/local scale ($<$5km) requires accounting for the turbulent effect of local processes which cannot be effectively captured with standard dynamical models such as AutoRegressive Moving Average (ARMA), or spatial versions thereof \citep{huang2021}.
+Our current understanding of air pollution in urban environments is that of a nonlinear process dictated by complex interactions between meteorology (wind speed, precipitation, boundary layer stability), chemical processes (primary sources and secondary formation of PM$_{2.5}$) and the built environment (street canyons and building wakes).
+As such, from a methodological point of view, a forecast and quantification of the spatio-temporal uncertainty of high-resolution, high-frequency air pollution at urban/local scale ($<$5km) requires accounting for the turbulent effect of local processes which cannot be effectively captured with standard dynamical models such as AutoRegressive Moving Average (ARMA), or spatial versions thereof \citep{huang2021}.
 More flexible approaches to characterize nonlinear dynamics have been developed in the field of machine learning, with the use of neural networks (NNs).
 While these \textit{recurrent NNs} (RNNs) are considerably more flexible in characterizing multivariate (possibly spatial) data resolved in time, the computational time for inference is substantial, and approaches such as explicit computation of gradients (\textit{backpropagation}) cannot be directly applied in a dynamical setting as they would lead to numerical instabilities (vanishing or exploding gradient).
-Additionally, a robust forecasting methodology requires an assessment and calibration of the uncertainty, both marginally at each sampling site and jointly to allow prediction of spatial averages or differences.
+Additionally, a robust forecasting methodology requires an assessment and possibly an adjustment of the uncertainty to ensure that it is truly reflective of our degree of confidence in the prediction, e.g., a 95\% prediction interval must cover the true future value 95\% of the times.
+This \textit{calibration} of the forecast \citep{gneit07} needs to be performed both at each sampling site (marginally) and simultaneously at multiple locations (jointly) to allow a correct uncertainty quantification of predicted spatial averages or differences.
 Methods for assessing uncertainty in NNs (or deep versions thereof) such as dropout or dilution \citep{hin12} predicated on random deletion of nodes to assess the robustness of the network, or Bayesian approaches \citep{gra11,blu15} imply an additional computational overhead.
 This computational burden may be acceptable in a static problem, but unfeasible in a dynamic setting with high-frequency data where decisions need to be made in real-time.